ryan-presnell/Portfolio/README.md

 Terror Project

 Statistical analysis & visualization of terrorist attack data from the year 2001 onward.
 Data was scraped from TROP.

+To be posted once I can get back to Chapel Hill to access my school laptop:

+Credit Card Eligibility Detection

+Movie Reviews Sentiment Analysis